 C1 - C2 - C3 - C4 - C5

-When you are done with your revert(s), if need be, git push the changes to your remote repository.
+When you are done with your revert(s), if need be, git push

 Choose Your Destiny

 Your mission, should you choose to accept any of these methods, is to rewrite history without causing a paradox.
 If any of your projects vanish or get tangled in a time loop, the keyboards responsible for this article will disavow any knowledge of your actions.
 This article will never self-destruct... well, unless a glitch in the space-time continuum intervenes.
 Good luck git adventurers.
-Some of you might get the humor after traveling "back to the future" πŸ˜….
+Some of you might get the humor after traveling "back to the future" π .
 Essentially though you can:

-• use git reset when you want to rewind the HEAD or branch pointer, and you're okay with discarding changes.
+- you want to rewind the HEAD or branch pointer, and you're okay with completely discarding changes.

-• use git revert when you want to undo changes in a public branch without rewriting history.
+- you want to undo changes in a public branch without rewriting history,

 So, which path will you choose?
 Whichever path you take, experiment, explore, but always tread carefully.
-Until next time, cheerio 😁.
+Until next time, cheerio π.

 Top comments (0)